woltapp/mitmproxy-mock/README.md

 #### Modifying Content

-It is possible to modify the request or response content by using a `replace` or `modify` key in a response handler, or a `content` key inside a request `modify` dictionary.
+It is possible to modify the request or response content by using a `replace`, `replace_lambda`, or `modify` key in a response handler, or a `content` key inside a request `modify` dictionary.
 The format of the latter is the same as the `modify` for `response`.

 To **replace** a response entirely, specify the new response inside the `replace` dictionary.